-Short article vs. Long article - as a guide, a short article is typically considered 1 page or less, or up to 500 words, whereas a long article is likely 2+ pages, or more then 500 words
+Short article vs. Long article - as a guide, a short article is typically considered 1 page or less, or up to 500 words, whereas a long article is likely 2+ pages, or more then 500 words.

 Networking events are defined as events where industry-related professionals come together to connect, learn and share with like-minded professionals from other organisations, sectors or jurisdictions.
 This may include committee or working group meetings where attendance at these meetings are not part of your normal or regular work duties.

 CPD Diary Entries

 Members who wish to apply to become and maintain Certified Housing Professional accreditation are required to maintain an online CPD Diary.

 - CPD diary entries for attendance at AHI events are automated, and therefore do not need to be entered by the member.

 - Your CHP Certificate of Accreditation will only be activated whilst you maintain the required current CPD points for your accepted CHP accreditation level.
 Read more about CHP levels.

 - CPD diary entries prior to 2019 have been imported from the retired member portal.
 These entries indicate system-created titles.

 |3.
 Create Certified Houisng Professional Accreditation application|